 - Use of any assistive equipment that may be available to them in their facility or that may be useful with the provision of goods or services to people with disabilities.

-- What to do if a person with a disability is having difficulty in accessing ADT’s goods and services.
+- What to do if a person with a disability is having difficulty in accessing ADT’s or Protectron’s services

-- ADT’s policies, practices and procedures relating to the customer service standard.
+- ADT and Protectron’s policies, practices and procedures relating to the customer service standard

-Staff will be trained, as appropriate, on policies, practices and procedures that affect the way goods and services are provided to persons with disabilities.
-ADT staff or those otherwise engaged by ADT to perform any functions will also be trained on an ongoing basis when changes are made to these policies, practices and procedures.
+ADT and Protectron staff, or those otherwise engaged by ADT to perform any functions, will be trained on an ongoing basis when changes are made to these policies, practices and procedures.